allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

     });
 ```

-Transition no. 2 is similarly adjusted to the these changes by passing the set of payment identifiers to the
+Transition no. 2 is similarly adjusted to these changes by passing the set of payment identifiers to the
 bookkeeping system:

 ```csharp